Siemens - Ultrasound Scanner - Acuson Freestyle

 - Pricing Incoterm 2020 - EXW

-- Delivery - Siemens will organize airfreight to a single Borrower country airport.
-Final costs and details of shipping will be provided once the Bank confirms interest and shipping location.
+- Delivery - Siemens Healthineers will manage airfreight or most suitable transportation method to a single Borrower country airport (Incoterm CIP).
+Final cost and details of shipping can be provided once the end-user location is known.

 Siemens Healthineers is a leading medical technology company with over 120 years of experience and 18,500 patents globally.
 With about 50,000 dedicated colleagues in over 70 countries, they continue to innovate and shape the future of healthcare.